IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 If go is installed you can build all three binaries on Linux using the make.sh script.
 Mac and Windows developers should be able to create a similar script.
 Note that you will need the [go install from golang.org](https://golang.org/doc/install) in order to be sure of creating static binaries.
 The gccgo package that
-RedHat provides creates dynamically linked binaries that require a go runtime to be installed.
+RedHat provides creates dynamically linked binaries that require a go runtime to be installed before they will run.